tai1nguyen/dnd-greetings-from-gadgetzan/goblin-kings-rise/act-1/3-recovering-the-goods.md

 >If the characters left Death's Bane at the crypt or somehow lost it, Greg will be dejected and depressed.

 The characters are then invited to a dinner with **Kelly Kensey**, the town mayor, later that night.
 At this point the characters have the oppurtunity to rest and explore the town.
 The point of the dinner is to have Kensey press the characters for assistance in finding out who the goblin king is and why these attacks are happening.
+She informs them about rumors of an exile from the goblin kings tribe who may know what he is plotting.
+The rumors all say that the exile was last seen heading towards an abandoned mining two to the east.